AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

       circumstances.
       * Has the most code complexity.

-## Parallelization & Batch Processing:
+## Parallelization & Batch Processing

 This section contains how the server handles the incoming batch and how it uses parallelization.